 Intended to safeguard the local mines.
 Garrisoned by the Buffalo Soldiers.
 A heliograph station was located here in 1886.
-In 1900 the fort became a military hospital for troops from the Cuba and Puerto Rico campaigns.
+In 1900 the fort became a military hospital for troops coming home from the Cuba and Puerto Rico campaigns.
 In 1922 the hospital became part of the Public Health Service, later becoming a Veterans Administration Hospital.
 It was transferred to the state in 1966.
 Closed in 2010, slated for possible demolition.
-Guided tours of the abandoned facility are still offered by the Fort Bayard Historic Preservation Society, where 81 buildings still stand on 468 acres.
+Guided tours of the abandoned facility were offered by the Fort Bayard Historic Preservation Society, where 81 buildings still stood on 468 acres (as of 2011).
 See also Historic Fort Bayard from Silver City-Grant County Chamber of Commerce

 Fort Santa Rita del Cobre

 (1804 - 1838, 1851 - 1852), Santa Rita

 A civilian Spanish/Mexican triangular adobe fort with three round towers to protect the Santa Rita copper mines.
 Built by Manuel Elguea.
-Rebuilt and garrisoned by Mexican troops in 1836.
+Repaired and garrisoned by Mexican troops in 1836.
 Abandoned after repeated Apache attacks.
-Occupied by an American Border Commission survey party in 1851 and called Cantonment Dawson.
-Reoccupied and renamed by the Army in January 1852 as Post at Gila Copper Mines or Fort Webster (1).
+Occupied by an American Border Commission survey party in April 1851 and called Cantonment Dawson.
+Reoccupied and renamed by the U.S. Army in January 1852 as Post at Gila Copper Mines or Fort Webster (1).
 Replaced by Fort Webster (2) (see below).
 The last remaining adobe tower succumbed in the 1950's.
 Site located about two miles east of Hanover.
 No remains, now a modern open-pit copper mine operation.
 A down-sized replica of this fort is located in Pinos Altos.
 See also Historic Sites in Pinos Altos

 Fort Webster (2)

 (1852 - 1853, 1859 - 1860), San Lorenzo

-Originally located at the Santa Rita copper mines 14 miles west of here at the site of Fort Santa Rita.
+Originally located at the Santa Rita copper mines 14 miles west of here at the site of Fort Santa Rita (above).
 The post moved in September 1852 to this location on the west bank of the Rio Mimbres, about one mile west of town.
 It was then abandoned in December 1853 for Fort Thorn.
 It was briefly reoccupied in 1859 as Station at the Copper Mines.